hniemeyer/ModulesTalk/ModulesTalk/script.md

 * With `module numbers;` we tell the compiler that this cpp file is part of the implementation of the module numbers
 * it containts the defintion of the `get_magic_number` function
+* there is no include neccessary to get access to the function `helper` they are just part of the same module

 ## Open more_numbers.ixx